Travel Tips

 In theory, this means that you could potentially cancel your flight if you find a better price and rebook it for less.
 However, there is a bit of an asterisk on this as there are some exclusions to this policy.
 Therefore, I’d be sure to read the terms closely before pursuing such an option.

-Remember to compare apples to apples
+Remember to Compare Apples to Apples

 Here’s the thing about looking just at fares: it probably won’t tell you the whole story.
 That’s why it’s vital that, before booking a “deal,” you look more closely at what the fare includes.
 For example, while airlines like Spirit, Frontier, and Allegiant offer killer base fares, you’ll likely need to pay to select a seat, bring on a carry-on, or even print your boarding pass.
 On the other hand, these may be things that are already bundled into what other carriers are quoting you.

-This isn’t to say that discount carriers won’t save you money — they certainly can (and have for me in the case of Allegiant).
+This isn’t to say that discount carriers won’t save you money — they certainly can (and have for me in the case of Allegiant) be true.
 All I’m saying is that it’s important to consider the true cost and not just react to the fare you see.
 Also, as someone with a bit of experience with ultra-low-cost carriers, it also helps to go in with your expectations primed.
 That way, you won’t be shocked by the “nickel and diming” you’re in for.

-Finally, in a repeat of my advice regarding hotel booking, I’d advise that it’s better to get a flight you like at a price you’re happy with than it is to drive yourself mad trying to get a better deal — and running the risk of ending up with a worse itinerary for more money.
 One thing I’ll often do is set a target price based on my research and tracking.
 That way, if I end up getting near that target, I feel like I won even if the price does eventually dip lower.
-Of course, if you are able to take the above advice and rebook for lower, go ahead and keep tabs on the fares for updates.
+Of course, if you are able to take the above advice and rebook for lower fares, go ahead and keep tabs on the prices for updates.
 Otherwise, be satisfied, let it go, and enjoy your trip!

 When it comes to booking a flight, there are several factors that will dictate when the best time to book is.
 The good news is that, with this latest data and a stable of tools and tricks at your disposal, you can go about finding your best bet.

 With that said, as I mentioned, be sure not to stress too much about potentially lost savings.
-Instead, just do your best and be happy with the deals you do get without sweating those you didn’t.
+Instead, just do your best and be happy with the deals you do get without sweating those you didn’t.Â

 Leave a Reply